 Worcestershire sauce recipes can be intimidating.
-An authentically homemade Worcestershire sauce requires a rather long fermentation process, and most of us aren’t that patient.
+An authentically homemade Worcestershire sauce recipe requires a rather long fermentation process, and most of us aren’t that patient.
 It requires anchovies.
 Do you eat anchovies?
 (Maybe you do.
 They’re nutritious little buggers.)
 It requires far more attention than I’d like to give something as simple as a condiment.

 And store bought Worcestershire sauce?
 Have you read those labels lately?
 Until recently, it was practically impossible to find one at your supermarket that didn’t contain high fructose corn syrup.
 Can you spell d-i-s-a-p-p-o-i-n-t-m-e-n-t?
 Seeing a traditionally fermented, flavorful condiment reduced to such levels of mass-produced mediocrity is enough to make me cringe.